HuangLianghong/MyiTime/README.md

 # MyiTime
-An application that is similar with iTime
+Roses are red
+Violets are blue
+This README is useless

-TBH,no need to read me.
+So you don't have to read it